Injured by a Defective Product?

 Four Categories of Defective Products

-Examples of potential product liability claims include:
+Examples of potential product liability claims our firm can handle include:

 Industrial Tools and Equipment

 Dangerous equipment and machinery are part of the job in some work environments, where a malfunctioning shut-off valve or electrical wiring can prove catastrophic.
 Accidents in the construction, manufacturing, utilities, agricultural, and similar industries cause severe injuries such as burns, electrocution, amputation, or head or spinal cord trauma.
 When a third party such as an equipment manufacturer is at fault, a lawsuit can be pursued in addition to workers’ compensation.

 Driver error is the most common cause of a car crash, but sometimes malfunctioning equipment is to blame.
 Failure of a vehicle’s brakes, tires, or transmission can instigate a serious accident, or a faulty seat belt or air bag might fail to protect a driver or passenger.
 Well-publicized examples of these types of cases in recent years include multiple SUV rollovers caused by vehicle design flaws.